 If both single and three phase current is used at the same time, follow the principles of load distribution as directed for the 4 wire plant.

-REMOTE CONTROL CONNECTIONS, UNHOUSED PLANTS. - A small 4 place terminal block marked "REMOTE CONTROL" is located inside the control box.
+REMOTE CONTROL CONNECTIONS - UNHOUSED PLANTS

+A small 4 place terminal block marked "REMOTE-DC OUTPUT" is located inside the control box.
 If automatic or line failure controls are to be connected follow the directions for connections as supplied with the control equipment.

+A remote control switch is supplied with the remote starting type plant.
 This switch and additional switches may be installed at convenient points.
 The wire length from the plant to the switch determines the wire size necessary.
 Use #18 wire up to 75 feet, #16 wire up to 120 feet, #14 wire up to 200 feet, and #12 wire up to 300 feet.